 Reporter says Charles Barkley told her, 'I don’t hit women but if I did I would hit you'

-Charles Barkley received backlash late Tuesday after Axios reporter posted on Twitter that the NBA Hall of Famer told her, “I don’t hit women but if I did I would hit you.”
+Charles Barkley received backlash late Tuesday after an Axios reporter posted on Twitter that the NBA Hall of Famer told her, “I don’t hit women but if I did I would hit you.”

 CHARLES BARKLEY TELLS MIKE PENCE TO 'SHUT UP' AFTER VP BLASTS NBA COWARDICE, HYPOCRISY ON CHINA